neekware/nwx-unsub/README.md

   // property used by takeUntil() - use destroy$ or any custom name
   takeUntilInputName: 'destory$',
 })
-// OnDestroy is not required, unless other non-subscription clean up is required export class HomeComponent {
+export class HomeComponent implements OnDestroy {
   // This is used in takeUntil() - @Unsubscribable will manage it internally destroy$ = new Subject<boolean>();